Reset or enable passwords using SNMP

 The following example text resets the enable password to

 enable password New*Password.
-This will change the Enable Password even if it has been set using the enter 5 "secret" method.
+This will change the Enable Password even if it has been set using the type 5 "secret" method.

 To reset the login passwords for the vty (telnet) terminals, use the following example text: